italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 .. figure:: ../../images/wallet_instance_initialization.svg
    :name: Sequence Diagram for Wallet Instance Initialization
-   :alt: The figure illustrates the sequence diagram for initializa a Wallet Instance, with the steps explained below.
+   :alt: The figure illustrates the sequence diagram for initializing a Wallet Instance, with the steps explained below.
    :target: https://www.plantuml.com/plantuml/uml/ZLFHRjD047o_hrYb3xHM-84yeA8Iqgf04IdmlBOtpYhEdRMt3eIlPy-cQMoPmeCZQszcTcOklewAeks-TjXgyEq-9t5RBWas8MWUVhfNZG6uu0QzEeU51e7PrqWo0upGseixGy3iEzOrATnvK_O5TIXi6XYYtj612pAKKYMiHrYJf4aFHurm4HjXNrL2v2StV9PmCAC2EHOxycL7pOkTSvM4je7WwoEqJV2mOOaAR8wCYSes2XlGBILZBaLu_SRU5j2L4PzEuB8d6k0g1US3Qa-nvm_ZPal53dW3Vmi4R7aEo3NcDJadFfX6E90aeRdPXOiFTwlRnzMNvVAJw-N60KqY5V1a-ZtPi8-1leIGAx87DkDxKYnHqLaTtIRdUg-sPm4hqyooOflKVKLPzXmgrMRF2UX9qZXu0kKzfGf6r8JkEnWTb3HGFLLrKZNyZHmR3PLWi-K2Rb7A7oW4ztICMMPPMRfaKOEy38T7h6ndlmGrBW1LAQeTNPvCpU5bWIkNgCzfqlXj9zELR8uYLvvAo8_miFnurkZQUXx6dq_oBSn_nPY-ZczOSuawke59m7Zt0BR-PvrnUB4FznEtQOVfYrd0w4Et5rOs9x-eFASP9VqTtRNzjFlwDm00

 **Step 1**: The User starts the Wallet Instance mobile app for the first time.

 **Step 2**: The Wallet Instance:

-  * check if Device Integrity Service is available.
+  * Checks if the Device Integrity Service is available.
-  * check whether the device meets the minimum security requirements.
+  * Checks whether the device meets the minimum security requirements.

 .. note::

-    **Federation Check**: The Wallet Instance needs to check if the Wallet Provider is part of the Federation, obtaining its protocol specific Metadata.
+    **Federation Check**: The Wallet Instance needs to check if the Wallet Provider is part of the Federation, obtaining its protocol-specific Metadata.
 A non-normative example of a response from the endpoint **.well-known/openid-federation** with the **Entity Configuration** and the **Metadata** of the Wallet Provider is represented within the section `Wallet Provider metadata`_.

 **Steps 3-5**: The Wallet Instance sends a request to the Wallet Provider Backend and receives a one-time ``challenge``.
 This "challenge" is a ``nonce``, which must be unpredictable to serve as the main defense against replay attacks.
 The backend must generate the ``nonce`` value in a manner that ensures it is single-use and valid only within a specific time frame.
 This endpoint is compliant with the specification `OAuth 2.0 Nonce Endpoint`_.

 .. code-block:: http